appwavelets/buildpack-deps-docker/README.md

 # push debian to s3

 # sign RPM package
-# you need to copy the RPM package to another directory to sign it.
+# signing RPM will override the file, so don't mount RPM file
-cp /path/to/RPM_PACKAGE.rpm /new/path/to/RPM_PACKAGE.rpm && \
+# to container as file directly, instead mount it as directory
-rpm --addsign /new/path/to/RPM_PACKAGE.rpm
+rpm --addsign /path/to/RPM_PACKAGE.rpm
 ```